Non-comoving Cold Dark Matter in a $\Lambda$CDM background: An exact solution with dust and energy flux

 The functions $S(t)$ and $F(t,w)$ are found by solving the differential equations

-with (\ref{eq:Spun}) formally identical to the Friedman equation for the pressure in FLRW models, thus suggesting an identification of $S(t)$ with an FLRW factor, an identification that becomes rigorous by characterizing this function as identical to the scale factor of the FLRW spacetime that can be smoothly matched to the Szekeres-II model along surfaces of constant $w$ (see \cite{Matching}).
+with (\ref{eq:Spun}) formally identical to the Friedman equation for the pressure in FLRW models, thus suggesting an identification of $S(t)$ with an FLRW factor, an identification that we discuss rigorously in section \ref{sec:pancake} and in Appendix \ref{sec:junctions} in terms of a smooth matching of Szekeres-II models with a spatially flat FLRW spacetime along surfaces of constant $w$ (see also \cite{Matching}).